digipres/publications/ipres/ipres-2015/papers/alternatives-for-long-term-storage-of-digital-information.md

   in her presentation “Considerations for Storage and Protection of Content”, lists Cost as the first factor in choosing a storage media option.'
 creators:
-- Erickson, Chris
+- Chris Erickson
-- Lunt, Barry
+- Barry Lunt
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:429585/download
 grand_parent: iPRES